PaloAltoNetworks/pcs-sizing-scripts/aws/README.md

 * Example ```./resource-count-aws.sh cwp```

-Currently, this is limited to counting AWS Lambda Functions.
+Currently, this is limited to counting AWS Lambda Functions and ECS Fargate Tasks (Assuming each task runs only 1 container).

 ## Data Security Support